tryterra/TerraAndroid/README.md

 ## Using the library!

-To connect to Samsung Health, Google Fit, or FreeStyleLibre1, you will need to instantiate a Terra Class as follows:
+To connect to Samsung Health, Google Fit, or FreeStyleLibre, you will need to instantiate a Terra Class as follows:

 ```kotlin
 val terra: Terra = terra = Terra(